Creating a Painting Budget for Commercial Projects: How to Estimate Costs

 Build in Contingency Funds

 When estimating the total budget for a commercial painting project, be sure to include funds set aside for unforeseen expenses.
 As with any construction work, unexpected issues can arise that require additional time and money.
-Adding a 10-15% contingency fund to your budget will help ensure you have enough allocated in case of surprises.
+Adding a 10–15% contingency fund to your budget will help ensure you’re covered in case of surprises.

-While you aim to complete the job with the estimated number of coats in your initial quote, extra coats may be needed if the current color shows through or the new shade looks uneven.
-Especially for dark colors, additional coats are often required.
-An extra coat or two of paint can significantly impact your total cost.
+While you aim to complete the job with the estimated number of coats, extra coats may be necessary if the existing color bleeds through or the new color looks uneven.
+This is especially true for dark or bold colors.
+Each extra coat increases the cost of materials and labor.

-Getting multiple bids from reputable painting contractors is key to creating an accurate budget for your commercial painting project.
+Getting multiple bids from reputable painting contractors is essential for creating an accurate and competitive budget.

 Check References and Reviews